FAQ

 How did the BUDDY program begin?

 • In 2006 Ladislav Kossár bought a bracelet from some children living in a children’s home for one thousand crowns (about 30€).
-He wanted to help them more, so they suggested he finds a way for them to spend time away from the children’s home.
+He wanted to help them more, so they suggested he find a way for them to spend time away from the children’s home.

-• First, he organised sessions teaching children life skills, so they could find work and accommodation.
+• First he organised sessions teaching children life skills, so they could find work and accommodation.
 Soon, though, he and the team realised that the most valuable thing children needed was for someone to give them their time, one-to-one.
 They realised that to fulfil a child’s individual needs on their journey to independence, a relationship based on trust, individual attention and long-term support was essential.

 Why is the BUDDY program important?